MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-overview.md

 ## Prerequisites

 Device control in Defender for Endpoint can be applied to devices running Windows 10 or Windows 11 that have the anti-malware client version `4.18.2103.3` or later.
+(Currently, servers are not supported.)

 - `4.18.2104` or later: Add `SerialNumberId`, `VID_PID`, filepath-based GPO support, and `ComputerSid`
 - `4.18.2105` or later: Add Wildcard support for `HardwareId/DeviceId/InstancePathId/FriendlyNameId/SerialNumberId`, the combination of specific user on specific machine, removable SSD (a SanDisk Extreme SSD)/USB Attached SCSI (UAS) support